 Sometimes you can sense when someone is hiding what they really think.
 Perhaps they seem angry but won’t say what’s wrong.
-When people hide what they really think, they postpone life.
+We do this to avoid the discomfort of hard conversations.
+But when people avoid hard conversations, they postpone life, because living the life you want requires honesty.
 By speaking the truth early you prevent wasted time and unhappiness.
+Here’s why…

 Regret rarely comes from honesty.
 It comes from avoidance.
-When you tell the truth early—about what you want, what you don’t want, what isn’t working—you still have time to change direction.
-You still have time to choose the life you really want.
+When you tell the truth early—about what you want, what you don’t want, what’s wrong—you still have time to change direction.
+If people don’t know what’s wrong they can’t change their behavior.
+The truth helps everyone to live the lives they want.

 Action: Admit one uncomfortable truth about your life while it’s still changeable.

 Honesty with yourself enables authenticity.
 Most people bury their dreams by labeling them unrealistic.
-The people who live extraordinary lives simply refused to lie to themselves about what they wanted.
+The people who live extraordinary lives simply refused to lie to themselves about what they truly want.
+They decide what they want and they don’t give up until they make it happen.
+They live truthfully, rather than settling.

 Small lies compound.
 You say you’re happy.
 You say it’s fine.
 You say “that’s life.”
 Eventually you’re living according to a script you didn’t choose.